Trunk Bay Beach Guide

 The ranger station on site has maps of the entire area, and a staff member is typically present during regular operating hours, between 8:00 am and 4:00 pm, to answer any questions you might have.

-Snorkeling at Trunk Bay
+Snorkeling Trunk Bay

 parrotfish